Brumation: Bearded Dragon Sleepy Time

 In captivity these changes are less marked because the keeper controls the environment.
 This is usually through the use of timers and thermostats to keep the temperatures at the ideal point and to manage the amount of light the enclosure has throughout the day.
 But often the keeper won’t need to keep the enclosure heated overnight ( depending on the overnight temperature in the house ).
 The nights might start to get cooler and the amount of genuine daylight will still drop during winter months.

-What Are The Signs Of Bearded Dragon Brumation?
+The Signs Of Brumation in Bearded Dragons

 Brumation can be a scary time for bearded dragon owners – particularly new owners.
 Many new owners are thrown by the brumation process because it can look like your bearded dragon is sick.
 In some cases it may be that they are sick, so it’s worth checking everything before deciding that they are brumating.
 I’ll go into that a bit later.